infor-design/enterprise/src/components/datepicker/readme.md

 - <kbd>Enter</kbd> submits the form
 - <kbd>Escape</kbd>, in the case of a popup date picker, closes the widget without any action
 - <kbd>T</kbd> inserts today's date
 - <kbd>+</kbd> Is used to increment the day in the calendar.
 This is in addition to the <kbd>Right</kbd>.
 This works both when in the input field or when the calendar picker is open.
+If the date pattern contains a `-` in it then this key interferes with typing so this key shortcut is disabled.
 - <kbd>-</kbd>  Is used to increment the day in the calendar.
 This is in addition to the <kbd>Left</kbd>.
 This works both when in the input field or when the calendar picker is open.
+If the date pattern contains a `-` in it then this key interferes with typing so this key shortcut is disabled.

 ## Upgrading from 3.X